Lecturer's material and live sessions. Software manufacturer specific online references and materials

 The students are expected to give peer feedback on specified laboratory assignments and homework.
 Failing to participate to the peer feedback will result -1 grade to the final evaluation.

-Competence demonstration, ff you have experience from industry or experience that is compatible with the course content.
+Competence demonstration, if you have experience from industry or experience that is compatible with the course content.
 Discuss with the instructor when the course starts for demonstration

 This course leans on CDIO principles and takes a project-based learning approach.